 Experienced * Dual Board Certified * ABOTA Member

-Most recently, Laurie led the Employment Team in the Civil Litigation Division of the Travis County Attorney’s Office.
+Previously, Laurie led the Employment Team in the Civil Litigation Division of the Travis County Attorney’s Office.
 She has served as a litigator and general counsel for the City of Austin, the State of Texas and in the private sector at the local law firm Bickerstaff, Heath, Smiley, Pollan, Kever, and McDaniel.
 She is board certified by the Texas Board of Legal Specialization in Labor & Employment Law and Personal Injury Trial Law.
 She is a member of the American Board of Trial Advocates, an organization of experienced trial lawyers and judges dedicated to professionalism and civility in the courtroom and the integrity of the jury trial.
 Laurie is admitted to practice in the Federal District Courts of the Western, Eastern, Southern, and Northern Districts of Texas, and the Federal Fifth Circuit Court of Appeals in New Orleans.

 Early in her career, Laurie served as Executive Director of the Lesbian/Gay Rights Lobby of Texas (now Equality Texas), where she fought in the Texas Legislature for the rights of LGBTQ Texans, worked tirelessly to maintain and restore state funding during the AIDS crisis, and fought to protect the basic human rights of people living with AIDS.